stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 the most recently signed declaration transaction.

-The other participant can identify that the close process has started at an earlier state by monitoring changes in multisig account MI's sequence.
-If the other participant sees the sequence number of multisig account MI change to a value that is not the most recently used s_i, they can use the following process to contest the close.
+The other participant can identify that the close process has started at an earlier state by monitoring changes in escrow account EI's sequence.
+If the other participant sees the sequence number of escrow account EI change to a value that is not the most recently used s_i, they can use the following process to contest the close.
 A participant contests a close by submitting a more recent declaration transaction and closing the channel at the actual final state.
 A